I'm a chocolate-loving nutritionist,

-During the most recent BIRTHFIT Prenatal Series, we spent some time chatting about the joys and challenges of nursing, nutrition to support healthy milk supply and specifically galactagogues (side note: if you say it fast enough it sounds like “galactic hugs”).
+Breastfeeding comes with many highs and lows, and every person will experience their own unique set of challenges.
+During my postpartum classes, we spend some time chatting about the joys and challenges of nursing, nutrition to support healthy milk supply and specifically galactagogues (side note: if you say it fast enough it sounds like “galactic hugs”).

 Galactagogues are substances that increase milk supply during breast-feeding.
 The most commonly used herbal galactagogues are fenugreek, blessed thistle and alfalfa.
 (1) Not everyone needs a galactagogue and if you are concerned about supply before diving into the supplement aisle, connect with a lactation consultant!
 Things like latch, positioning, tongue-tie, and more can impact mom’s supply and babe’s ability to extract milk.

 Another important aspect of maintaining a healthy supply is ensuring you are nourishing your body well!
-While baby is now on the outside, but you are still growing a tiny human!
 This means eating a nutrient dense diet, taking your prenatal supplements, and staying hydrated are absolutely key to not only maintaining a healthy milk supply, but ensuring you are getting the nourishment to heal!

 Foods that are associated with healthy milk production include oats, dates, almonds, and brewers yeast (not nutritional yeast).
 Pinpointing why these foods work isn’t always easy, but they’ve been used traditionally in different cultures for MANY MANY MANY years.